Frequently Asked Workers’ Compensation Questions

-A: Under Pennsylvania law, notice of any injury suffered must be provided to a supervisor at your place of employment within 120 days of the date of injury.
+A: Under Pennsylvania law, a notice of any injury suffered while on the job must be provided to a supervisor at your place of employment within 120 days of the date of injury.
 Failure to tell your employer can result in your claim being denied, so it is very important that you make the report immediately after the accident.
 Keep in mind that to be successful, any workers’ compensation case must be filed no later than three years from the date of injury or disability.

 If you or a family member suffer from a disease that was contracted during your employment (such as Black Lung disease from working in a coal mine, or mesothelioma due to asbestos exposure), the laws are a bit different.
 According to Pennsylvania law, the disease and inability to work must occur within 300 weeks from the date you were last employed in the job where you contracted the disease.

-A: For the first 90 days of medical care, you are required to choose from a list of doctors provided by your employer.
-Your employer must give you at least six doctors to choose from, and your employer cannot choose for you.
+A: For the first 90 days of medical care, you are required to choose from a list of at least six doctors provided by your employer.
 If your employer does not provide a list of options, you are free to choose your own.
-You may also choose another doctor from the list if the first doctor selected is unsatisfactory.
+You may also choose another doctor from the list if the first doctor selected is unsatisfactory to you.
+Your employ

 A: As long as you are not denied compensation, you should begin receiving benefits approximately 21 days after you reported your injury to your employer.